M-prisca/M-prisca/README.md

 - 🎓 AUCA Class of 2026 | Member of The GYM Software Engineering Traineeship

   - Currently working on a bunch of projects for school purposes, such as :
-    -  **AI Tutor for Personalized Learning** – Smart tutor using Python, Django, and ML
     -  **Land Management System** – Web-based system for organizing land data using Java, React, ES6, Tailwindcss, Postman & PostgreSQL
   > to be shared soon!